qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/expression.rst

  project_title           Returns the title of current project qgis_os_name            Returns the current Operating system name,
-                         eg 'windows', 'linux' or 'osx' qgis_platform           Returns the QGIS platform, eg 'desktop' or 'server' qgis_release_name       Returns the current QGIS release name qgis_version            Returns the current QGIS version string qgis_version_no         Returns the current QGIS version number symbol_angle            Returns the angle of the symbol used to render the feature (valid for marker symbols only) symbol_color            Returns the color of the symbol used to render
+                         eg 'windows', 'linux' or 'osx' qgis_platform           Returns QGIS platform, eg 'desktop' or 'server' qgis_release_name       Returns current QGIS release name qgis_version            Returns current QGIS version string qgis_version_no         Returns current QGIS version number symbol_angle            Returns the angle of the symbol used to render the feature (valid for marker symbols only) symbol_color            Returns the color of the symbol used to render